Fiddler crab: Behaviour and characteristics

+Lifespan

 Fiddler crabs live rather brief lives of no more than two years (up to three years in captivity).
 Male fiddler crabs use many signalling techniques and performances towards females to win over a female to mate.
 Females choose their mate based on claw size and also quality of the waving display.

+Fighting

 It is very common for male fiddler crabs to be viewed fighting against one another.
 Male fiddler crabs fight primarily over females and territory.
 Whilst fights within fiddler crabs are commonly male against male fights, male fiddler crabs will also fight against female fiddler crabs when there is suitable territory with a burrow that the male wishes to obtain.
 When fighting, male fiddler crabs can often have their major claw ripped off, or have it harmed to the point where male fiddler crabs must autotomize this claw.
 Although a claw can regrow at the next moult, its properties usually differ from the original.
 The regenerated claw is often similar in size but substantially weaker.
 Other crabs cannot readily detect this weakness and treat the claw as a full-strength signal.
-This constitutes dishonest signalling, where the claw’s appearance misrepresents its actual performance.
+This constitutes dishonest signalling, where the claw's appearance misrepresents its actual performance.

+Reproductive behaviour

 In order for a male fiddler crab to help produce offspring, he must first attract a mate and convince her to mate with him.
 To win over females, male crabs will perform a waving display towards females.
 This waving display consists of raising the major claw upwards and then dropping it down towards itself in what appears as a 'come here' motion, like a beckoning sign.
 Male crabs will exhibit two forms of waving towards females to attempt to court them.
 Broadcast waving is a general wave the male crabs perform when a female crab is not within their field of view.
 This wave is at a slower pace, as to not use up energy reserves.
 Directed waving is performed by male crabs when they have spotted a female they wish to mate with.
 This wave is performed through the male crab facing towards the female, and increasing the pace of the wave towards the female.